MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

 ms.author: heidist
 manager: cgronlun
 ---
-# Use a Python model in SQL Server for training and scoring
+# Create, train, and use a Python model through stored procedures in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 This exercise demonstrates the capabilities of Python integration with SQL Server when you [add machine learning](../install/sql-machine-learning-services-windows-install.md) to a database engine instance.
-On a Python-integrated instance, you can wrap Python code inside a [stored procedure](../../relational-databases/stored-procedures/stored-procedures-database-engine.md), enabling one of the major mechanisms for operationalizing production code in SQL Server.
+On a Python-integrated instance, you can wrap Python code inside a [stored procedure](../../relational-databases/stored-procedures/stored-procedures-database-engine.md), leveraging one of the major mechanisms for operationalizing production code in SQL Server.
 The ability to embed code in a procedure has tangible benefits in how you design, test, and manage data science and machine learning workloads in SQL Server.

 In this Python exercise, you will create and execute two procedures.
 The first one uses the classic Iris flower data set and generates a Naïve Bayes model to predict an Iris species based on flower characteristics.
 The second procedure is for scoring.
 It calls the model generated in the first procedure to output a set of predictions.
 By placing code in a stored procedure, operations are contained, reusable, and callable by other stored procedures and client applications.

-By completing this tutorial, you will learn how to:
+By completing this tutorial, you will learn:

 > [!div class="checklist"]
-> * Use stored procedures to operationalize code
+> * How stored procedures are used to operationalize code
-> * Embed code in a stored procedure
+> * How to embed code in a stored procedure
-> * Pass inputs to your code through inputs on the stored procedure
+> * How to pass inputs to your code through inputs on the stored procedure

 ## Prerequisites